srkarthi1982/ansiversa/public/app-architecture-summary.md

 - **Loader Store:** `src/alpineStores/loader.ts` keeps a reference count of in-flight operations, exposing a `visible` getter that becomes `true` when any consumer calls `show()` without a matching `hide()`.
 - **Page-Specific Stores:** Modules such as `src/alpineStores/home.ts` orchestrate per-page UI state (e.g., toggling the loader during initialization).
 Additional folders under `src/alpineStores/` group logic by feature domains like authentication, quiz management, resume editing, documentation, and admin tooling.

-## 4. Server Actions & API Surface
+## 4. Server Actions and API Surface
 - **Action Registry:** `src/actions/index.ts` exports a `server` object that organizes actions into `auth`, `quiz`, and `resume` namespaces.
 This allows Astro pages and client scripts to call `server.auth.login`, `server.quiz.fetchPlatforms`, etc.
 - **Auth Actions:** Defined in `src/actions/auth/`.
 The `login` action validates credentials with Zod, verifies hashed passwords, and issues new sessions via helper utilities.
 Other actions cover registration, password resets, and logout flows.
 - **Quiz Actions:** `src/actions/quiz/platform.ts` and `src/actions/quiz/subject.ts` manage CRUD and filtering logic against the Astro DB tables using SQL helpers like `eq`, `and`, and `count`.